A multi-master cluster is a fully connected network of Oracle Key Vault servers called nodes.

-Atlanta Data Center and Berkeley Data Center each have three Oracle Key Vault nodes, with two being read-write and one being read-only.
+Atlanta Data Center and Berkeley Data Center each have three Oracle Key Vault nodes, with two being read-write and one being read-only, and all in the same cluster.
 These nodes are configured as follows:

-- Atlanta A Read-Only Node and Berkeley A Read-Only Node are read-only restricted nodes, in which data is unidirectional, going from the read-write node to the read-only node
+- Atlanta A Read-Only Node and Berkeley A Read-Only Node are read-only nodes, in which critical data additions or updates are unidirectional, going from the read-write node to the read-only node.

 - Atlanta B Read-Write Node is a read-write peer with Berkeley B Read-Write Node.
-These two nodes are within one cluster.
-Their connection is bidirectional and enables these two nodes to be in sync at all times.
-You can extend these nodes to include up to 16 nodes combined, read-write pairs and read-only nodes.
-All these nodes can communicate with each other.
+The connection between these two nodes is bidirectional and enables them to be in sync at all times.

 - Atlanta C Read-Write Node is a read-write peer with Berkeley C Read-Write Node.
 The relationship between these two nodes operates in the same way as the relationship between the Atlanta B and Berkeley B nodes.

-All of the read-write nodes connect to all other nodes.
+All of the nodes replicate data to and receive replicated data from all other nodes.
 To maintain legibility, only some of these connections are shown, specifically: